BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Customer Agreement) will have obligations with respect to each AWS account, and no other AWS Contracting Party has any obligation with respect to such account.
-The AWS Contracting Party for an account may change as described in the Agreement.
+The AWS Contracting Party for an account may change as described in the Agreement, and the new AWS Contracting Party will be responsible for issuing any invoices to you after such change, including monthly invoices.
 Invoices for each account will reflect the AWS Contracting Party that is responsible for that account during the applicable billing period.

 If, as of the time of a change of the AWS Contracting Party responsible for your account, you have made an up-front payment for any Services under such